 "We first contacted Gordon MacGregor in 2013 about a Campbell line that had led us to a brick wall and had defeated a registered Researcher.
 Gordon took over.
 He combined our information and family traditions with the primary sources and found we were descended from the Campbells of Inverveich and Edinample, both of the Campbells of Glenorchy.
 We received this extensive information clearly set out in table form with all the primary sources listed below.
 Gordon also gave us extra relevant information, photos and the names of books and papers that he had found while researching.
 In 2017 we contacted Gordon MacGregor again to research a MacDonald line.
 The primary sources found to date have exceeded our expectations.
 He has also transcribed some difficult archaic documents, translated a Latin one for us and answered many questions.
 He is courteous and his work is very thorough and professional.
 I have no hesitation in recommending Gordon MacGregor for any research.”
 Carol McKay, author, New Zealand.

 - Inglis of Nether Cramond Baronetcy: I am extremely pleased to announce news of Lord Lyon's Interlocutor of 28th January 2019, allowing my client's successful petition to the Inglis of Nether Cramond Baronetcy.
 The Baronetcy was created in favour of Sir James Inglis of Nether Cramond on 22 March 1687 and fell into a state of dormancy on the death of Sir Patrick Inglis, 5th Baronet, on 24 November 1817.
 My research and report proved a number of points of genealogy including (1) the client/petitioner to be heir male of the last baronet and (2) their shared descent in the male line from an ancestor who had died in 1602.
-On account of the client's wish for confidentiality, I can make no further comments on this particular case, however, if required, details can be obtained via the Court of the Lord Lyon.
+Lord Lyon's summary of proceedings and his "Findings and Reasons" can be viewed here

 - Clan Pringle Chiefship: I am also pleased to now be able to report on the petition of Sir Norman Murray Archibald MacGregor Pringle of that Ilk and of Stichill, Baronet, to be recognised as Chief of the Name and Arms of the Clan Pringle.
 I was very pleased to be commissioned by Sir Murray to conduct the required research and supply the necessary written reports with accompanying evidence.
 Details can be viewed on the Clan's official website which is at: http://www.clanpringle.com